 Table of Contents

-The Personal Care Services Program (PCS) is a Medicaid program relevant to elderly and disabled Idaho residents that provides them with assistance with activities of daily living in their homes.
+The Personal Care Services Program (PCS) is a Medicaid program relevant to elderly and / or disabled Idaho residents that provides them with assistance with activities of daily living in their homes.
 These activities may include preparing meals, eating, moving from one location to another, dressing, shopping, and so forth.
-The goal of this program is to help individuals maintain their independence and avoid institutionalization.
+The goal of this program is to help individuals maintain their independence and avoid institutionalization (placement in a nursing home).
 Therefore, this program is not available to individuals living in skilled nursing homes or intermediate care facilities.
 However, personal care can be provided to persons living in assisted living residences or adult foster care homes.

 This Medicaid program is administered by Idaho’s Department of Health and Welfare.